rom-orlovich/jobs-agent-backend/README.md

 ## Main Features:

 - **Job Listings From Multiple Sites** - The Jobs Agent app scans many job listing sites for new job postings, including Linkedin, GotFriends, Drushim, and AllJobs.
+- **Asynchronous Scanning** - The background scanning process is handled asynchronously using RabbitMQ message queuing system to check the scanning status.
 - **Smart Job Filtering** - The app includes a requirements reader algorithm that scans job titles and text to filter out jobs that don't match the user's search criteria and to provide a reason for each job that doesn't fit the user's profile.
 - **Universal Database** - All jobs are saved in a MongoDB database shared among all app users so that users can search for existing jobs with the same query hash and receive results more quickly.
 - **CSV Export** - Users can export all jobs related to a specific query hash to a CSV file for easy analysis and sharing.